MuhammadNsearaty/MinSweper/README.md

 # MinSweper
-note : you have to put the jfoinex.jar on your desktop The Famous minesweeper game with new features and new Themes it's a simple rules game the extra features:
+The Famous minesweeper game with new features and new Themes it's a simple rules game the extra features: